Miloš Vulić

-Miloš Vulić (Милош Вулић; born 19 August 1996) is a Serbian professional footballer who plays as a midfielder for Serbian club Napredak Kruševac.
+Miloš Vulić (Милош Вулић; born 19 August 1996) is a Serbian professional footballer who plays as a midfielder for V.League 1 club Dong Nai City.

 Club career

 Napredak

 Vulić began playing football in his hometown, with the youth system of Napredak Kruševac before debuting for them professionally.
 On 5 May 2018, he made an assist and scored a goal in a 2-2 tie with Partizan.
 Over the course of the 2017–18 season, he scored a total of five goals in 30 games played and was also the team's captain.

 Red Star Belgrade

 Vulić signed a three-year contract with Red Star Belgrade on 21 December 2018.
 On 18 September 2019, he made his UEFA Champions League debut when he came on as a substitute in a 3-0 loss to Bayern Munich.

 Crotone

 Vulić signed a three-year contract with Crotone on 5 September 2020.

 Perugia

 On 20 July 2022, Vulić moved to Perugia.